 Information on completing the IR7L is explained later in this guide.
-Attribution of income/loss is explained on page 29, and how to complete Box 26Q is explained on pages 31 to 38 of this guide.
+Attribution of income/loss is explained on page 34, and how to complete Box 27Q is explained on page 36 of this guide.

 If Box 6 is a loss, the owner or partner is not entitled to a deduction this year.
 If it is not a loss, continue below.